cloudify-cosmo/docs.getcloudify.org/content/cloudify_manager/premium/compact/requirments/system_processes.md

 +++
 title = "System Processes"
-description = "This section reviews the system processes for the Cloudify Manager environment." weight = 60 alwaysopen = false
+description = "This section reviews the system processes for the Manager environment." weight = 60 alwaysopen = false
 +++